Rari-Capital/nova/spec.md

 This function allows a user to request a strategy to be executed.

-It will first increment `execNonce` for the system which is to prevent duplicate execution requests from having the same `execHash`.
+It will first increment the contract's nonce which is to prevent duplicate execution requests from having the same `execHash`.
 The nonce is type `uint72` as it can accommodate 7,000,000,000 people requesting an execution every second for 21,000 years before overflowing.

-It will then compute the `execHash` (unique identifier of this specific execution request) like so: `keccak256(abi.encodePacked(execNonce, strategy, l1calldata, gasPrice))`.
+It will then compute the `execHash` (unique identifier of this specific execution request) like so: `keccak256(abi.encodePacked(nonce, strategy, l1calldata, gasPrice))`.

 It will then store `execHash` in a mapping and assign it to all of the arguments this function was passed.